 Mom of Two Fights Cancer For 4th TimeC.
 Dixon

-A young mom of two is fighting cancer for the fourth time.
+Amanda Goss is a young mom of two who is fighting cancer for the fourth time.

 The Michigan mom was originally diagnosed with stage III breast cancer in 2014, at the age of 24.
 When she woke up one morning, she felt a lump under her armpit that she’d never felt before.
 She underwent six rounds of chemo as well as a double mastectomy.